wp-plugins/ajax-load-more/README.txt

 === Ajax Load More ===
 Contributors: dcooney
 Donate link: http://connekthq.com/donate/
-Tags: ajax, query, lazy load, lazy loading, ajax pagination, paging, filter, infinite scroll, infinite, pagination, loop, dynamic, shortcode builder, shortcode, search, tags, category, post types, taxonomy, meta_query, archives, date
+Tags: infinite scroll, scroll, infinite, lazy load, lazy loading, pagination, ajax pagination, ajax, loop, query, dynamic, shortcode builder, wp_query, search, tags, category, post types, taxonomy, meta_query, archives, date
 Requires at least: 3.6
 Tested up to: 4.3
 Stable tag: 2.7.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple solution for lazy loading/infinite scrolling posts and pages with Ajax.
+A powerful solution to add infinite scroll / lazy load functionality to any website.

 == Description ==

 Ajax Load More is a powerful solution for infinite scrolling WordPress posts and pages using Ajax.
-Build complex WordPress querreadme updateies using the custom shortcode builder and then add the shortcode to your pages via the content editor or directly into your template files.
+Build complex WordPress queries using the Ajax Load More custom shortcode builder and then add the shortcode to your pages via the content editor or directly into your template files.

 = Features =